Safe payments

 3. Shorten and vary your stride

 A good run is not the same as a long run.
 Just running and running and running wears out your body.
 A worn-out body is more prone to injury.
-This is why it’s important to listen to your body’s signals.
-One such signal might be telling you to run for a shorter time or slow down.
+This is why it’s essential to listen to your body’s signals.
+One such movement might tell you to run for a shorter time or slow down.
 Another might be to supplement with strength training, for example.

 4. Massage

 Massage has many benefits.
-It softens muscles, alleviates any soreness and speeds up the recovery process.
+It softens muscles, alleviates soreness, and speeds up recovery.
 This is where Flowlife comes in.
-Our massage products come with a range of different nozzles and intensities for you to choose from, depending on your needs.
+Our massage products come with different nozzles and intensities depending on your needs.

 5. Rest and recover

 The importance of rest and recovery cannot be stressed enough.
-Taking a rest day every week, sleeping enough hours a night and eating the right food for your needs are essential for physical growth and performance.
+Taking a rest day every week, sleeping enough hours, and eating the right food for your needs is essential for physical growth and performance.

 Products in this article: